 Producers must keep records of transport of animals off their farm, including:

 - a.
-Date of transport

-- b.
-Number of animals transported and their destination

-- c.
-Trucking company

-- d.
-Type of vehicle used
+Date of transport - b.
+Number of animals transported and their destination - c.
+Trucking company - d.
+Type of vehicle used (transportation by ship is prohibited)

 T 9: Casualty animal transport